terkelg/awesome-creative-coding/README.md

 - [Visualizing Algorithms](https://bost.ocks.org/mike/algorithms/) - A look at the use of visualization to understand, explain and debug algorithms.
 - [Custom shaders with Three.JS](https://csantosbh.wordpress.com/2014/01/09/custom-shaders-with-three-js-uniforms-textures-and-lighting/) - Introduction to custom shaders, uniforms, textures and lighting in three.js.
 - [Modern OpenGL Series](https://github.com/tomdalling/opengl-series) - Good introduction to some of the OpenGL terms.
 - [An intro to modern OpenGL](http://duriansoftware.com/joe/An-intro-to-modern-OpenGL.-Chapter-1:-The-Graphics-Pipeline.html) - First part of an introduction to modern OpenGL.
+- [Experimenting with Three.js shaders and the ShaderMaterial](http://blog.2pha.com/experimenting-threejs-shaders-and-shadermaterial) - Introduction to custom mesh shader materials.

 ## Math